 The Canvas User Credential course is also a great way to prepare for SLCC's Online Teacher Credential course.

 How do I register for the Canvas User Credential course?

 Register for the course using SLCC's training registration system, located on the Employee tab in MySLCC.
-From the list of courses, look for FE26.
-Adjunct faculty must have the approval of their associate dean to participate in the course.
+From the list of courses, look for course code DCUC.
+Adjunct faculty must have the approval of their associate dean to participate in the course (adjuncts are paid for 12 hours of professional development upon completion of the course).
 After registering, you will receive instructions for how to log in to the course in Canvas.

 If I have more questions about the Canvas User Credential, who can I talk to?